Tennis-Collins crushes Swiatek to set up Barty final | Sports-Games

 - Australia

+After Barty's demolition of American Madison Keys earlier, the 30th ranked Collins produced an equally dominant display to give former French Open champion Swiatek no chance.
+World number one Barty will be the overwhelming favourite on Saturday as she attempts to become the first local to win the Australian Open since Chris O'Neil in 1978.

-American Danielle Collins stunned Poland's Iga Swiatek with a commanding 6-4 6-1 victory to reach the Australian Open final on Thursday where she will face local favourite Ash Barty.
-Collins, ranked 30 in the world, made a lighting start on Rod Laver Arena and raced into a 4-0 lead.
+But the 28-year-old Collins, a product of the American college system and twice an NCAA champion, showed against Swiatek that she can mix it with the best.
+She made a lightning start on Rod Laver Arena, overwhelming Swiatek with her power and aggression to race into a 4-0 lead.

 Seventh seed Swiatek responded to claw back some of the damage but 28-year-old Collins held firm to close out the set.
-It was a repeat show in the second set as a dominant Collins again roared into a 4-0 lead.
+It was a repeat show in the second set as a dominant Collins, who elected not to sit down at changeovers such was her eagerness to get the job done, again roared 4-0 ahead.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)